 The two interconnecting Guest Garden House rooms are best for families.

 Child-friendly options are available in the Garden Kitchen, from buttermilk pancakes at breakfast to Bolognese linguini and organic chocolate brownies at lunch and dinner.
-The wood-fired pizza at the Deli is also sure to be a hit when it opens in 2018.

 No need to pack